Skip to main content

 How is ultrasound used in obstetrics?

-When you’re pregnant, ultrasound imaging allows your provider to evaluate your baby’s position, anatomy, and growth as well as the status of your placenta and amniotic fluid.
-At Physicians for Women, expect an early ultrasound at eight and 12 weeks gestation and again at 20 weeks for a detailed, in-depth assessment of your baby with incredibly detailed images.
+When you’re pregnant, this imaging allows your provider to evaluate your baby’s position, anatomy, and growth, as well as the status of your placenta and amniotic fluid.
+At Physicians for Women, expect an early scan at eight and 12 weeks gestation and again at 20 weeks for a detailed, in-depth assessment of your baby with incredibly detailed images.

-You also may opt for REVEAL ultrasounds when you’re 16 weeks and 32 weeks pregnant using the 4D GE Voluson ultrasound.
-The 4D ultrasound offers movie-like images of your growing baby.
+You also may opt for REVEAL ultrasounds when you’re 16 weeks and 32 weeks pregnant, using the 4D GE Voluson system.
+This technology offers movie-like images of your growing baby.

 How is ultrasound used in gynecology?